MaterializeInc/materialize/doc/user/content/sql/alter-role.md

 to connect to Materialize.
 Therefore, you cannot specify either attribute when altering an existing role.

-Unlike PostgreSQL, materialize does not currently support `NOINHERIT`.
+Unlike PostgreSQL, materialize does not currently support the `NOINHERIT` attribute and the `SET ROLE` command.

 You may not specify redundant or conflicting sets of options.
 For example, Materialize will reject the statement `ALTER ROLE ...
 INHERIT INHERIT`.